Hamzah Abu Samah

 Hamzah bin Abu Samah (5 January 1924 – 4 September 2012) was a Malaysian politician, lawyer and sports administrator who served as the president of Asian Football Confederation from 9 December 1978 to 1 August 1994.
 In 2006, he was conferred the FIFA Order of Merit for his contribution towards Asian football.
 He also one of the fourth Malaysian to join the exclusive club of AFC Diamond of Asia Award with Dato' Seri Najib Tun Razak, Sultan Ahmad Shah and Sultan Abdullah.

 Biography

 Hamzah was educated at Malay College Kuala Kangsar.
 He went on to study law at Gray's Inn in England.
-He became a Member of Parliament representing Raub (1967–1978) and Temerloh (1978–1980) in Dewan Rakyat, Malaysia's parliament.
+He became a Member of Parliament representing Raub (1967–1974) and Temerloh (1974–1982) in Dewan Rakyat, Malaysia's parliament.

-Additionally he was Minister of Sports and Youth from 22 April 1971 to 1 May 1973 in the Cabinet of Prime Minister Tun Abdul Razak.
-He was defence minister from 1973 to 1980 and Trade and Industry Minister from 1974 to 1980.
+Additionally he was Minister of Sports and Youth from 22 April 1971 to 1 May 1973 in the Cabinet of Prime Minister Abdul Razak Hussein.
+He was defence minister from 1973 to 1974 and Trade and Industry Minister from 1974 to 1977.
 In 1980, he stepped down after having a coronary bypass operation.

 He was a member of IOC from 1978 to 2004 and was an honorary member until his death.

 Hamzah died on 4 September 2012 in Mantin, Negeri Sembilan.
 He was 88 years old.
 His body was buried in Makam Pahlawan near Masjid Negara, Kuala Lumpur.